dcefram/fs-routes/README.md

 ## Why make this?

-After maintaining (ie. adding endpoints/features) a Polka-based project, I missed how easy it was to work on Now.sh' serverless functions.
-Just add an `api` folder in your project and add Micro-like files in it.

-I disliked the ceremony of adding new routes in the project that I worked on that followed the MVC pattern, and decided to *refactor* it.
-I wanted to use ZEIT's Micro framework after I found out that someone made [fs-router](https://github.com/jesseditson/fs-router) for it, but decided not to due to many custom middlewares that the team made, that I would need to port over.
+I liked how easy it was to navigate through a Next.js-based project.
+But there are times that we simply want to ship a pure Node.js API without the frontend, and this is one of the building blocks that I made to make sure that I stay happy building the project.